fireclover/xorm/README.md

 return nil
 ```

-* Transation should on one go routine.
+* Transation should be on one go routine.
 There is transaction and resue session memory

 ```Go
 session := engine.NewSession()